-Below is a sample code of using PyTorch on a random data of a two-layer network.
+Below is a sample code of using PyTorch install on a random data of a two-layer network.
 The forward and backward passes are manually implemented.

 The manual implementation of a backward pass could be prevented using the automatic differentiation mechanism provide by the Autograd package in PyTorch.

-In PyTorch, you could easily make the transition for speed, functionality to graph node which works in C++ runtime environments.
+In PyTorch tutorials, you could easily make the transition for speed, functionality to graph node which works in C++ runtime environments.
 The front end in PyTorch is hybrid in nature providing flexibility in its workflow.
 It allows P2P communications as well.
 PyTorch could be used with libraries such as Numba, Cython.
 There are several tools used in areas of deep learning such as torchvision.

-Developed by Berkley AI Research, Caffe framework exhibits speed, modularity, and functionality.
+Developed by Berkley AI Research, the Caffe framework exhibits speed, modularity, and functionality.
 In Caffe, you could set a single flag and switch between GPU and CPU.
 After its first release, several changes have been made in support of its code and the models.
 Nearly sixty million images could be processed per day using the Caffe framework.
 The community is large as well which supports several research works and large scale applications like computer vision.

-MXNet supports various programming languages and it is an open source, flexible, lean and ultra-scalable framework which models like Convolutional Neural Networks and Long short-term memory.
+MXNet supports various programming languages and it is an open-source, flexible, lean and ultra-scalable framework which models like Convolutional Neural Networks and Long short-term memory.
 Using a distributed server, it is deployed on the cloud infrastructure and supports both symbolic and imperative programming.